-All told, then, it is no wonder that Bill Clinton, as president, would continue the cover-up that Reagan began.
+All told, then, it is no wonder that Bill Clinton, as president, would continue to cover-up what Reagan began.
 He had been groomed for office by Pamela Harriman.
-She was not only an insider with the Democratic party but the widow of Averell Harriman, and having aligned himself with these sinister forces, he would continue his career on the wrong side of history.
-Today, therefore, the Clinton Foundation is under investigation for all sorts of wrongdoing, not only trafficking in drugs but also in children-and knowing Clinton's past, one can safely say that if this investigation is not botched, Bill and his wife, Hillary, will be going away for a long time.
+She was not only an insider with the Democratic party but the widow of W. Averell Harriman, and being aligned with these sinister forces, the Clintons would continue their career on the wrong side of history.
+Today, therefore, the Clinton Foundation is under investigation for all sorts of wrongdoing, not only trafficking in drugs but in children-and knowing their past, if this investigation is not botched, Bill and his wife, Hillary, will be going away for a long time.